BetterMontreal/BetterMontreal.github.io/en/create.md

 ---

-Adding a topic or event.
+Adding a topic or event

 ## Getting started

-Create a new .md file or copy an existing post in the  `_posts` directory to get started.
-To post a topic, leave empty the parts that you cannot specify (definitely date and time, and perhaps also place, sponsor, key organizer).
+Copy an existing post in the  `_posts` directory to get started.
+Delete the specific details and leave blank (empty) the parts that you cannot specify.
+To create a topic you'll leave blank lines after the date and time lines.
+You can leave other lines blank too: location, sponsor, organizer, etc.

-The post file name must be in the following format, so for a topic choose a date several weeks or months in the future
+Relabel your file, keeping the .md ending.
+Add your .md file into the `_posts` directory.
+The post file name must be in the following format, so if it's a topic, choose a date several weeks or months in the future:

 {% highlight markdown%}
 YYYY-MM-DD-title.md